AnotherBuildCorner/Relay_Switcher/README.md

 Are you a Guitarist/Bassist?
 Do you have a pedalboard that just keeps on getting more complicated?

-Worried about losing the high end to the long capacive runs and buffers?
+Worried about losing the high end to the long capactive runs and buffers?

 Or maybe you want the ability to control your Star-Trek level board from a small controller on your desk?